 Louise outlived him by five years.
 She moved into the home of her son Harold in Lorain, Cuyahoga County, OH.
 She died in Harold's home on Dec.
 19, 1963, at the age of 76.
 Her remains were returned to Connellsville to be placed into eternal rest beside her husband at Mt.
 Olive Cemetery in Bullskin Township.
 At the time, reported the Courier, she was survived by six grandchildren and four great-grandchildren.

 Son Charles Woodrow Miner (1913-1976) was born in 1913.
-He married Mabel Kathryn (or "Catherine") Sickles (1916- ? ), daughter of Newton Sickles of Revere, a coal mining community near Uniontown.
+When he was 18 years of age, he was united in holy matrimony with 15-year-old Mabel Kathryn (or "Catherine") Sickles (1916- ? ), daughter of Newton Sickles of Revere, a coal mining community near Uniontown.
 They eloped to Oakland, Garrett County, MD on July 31, 1931, with their nuptials taking place in the Methodist Episcopal Church, and with Rev. Dawson officiating.
-The news of their wedding was reported in the Courier.
-He was age 18 at the time.
-They had one son, Charles William Miner.
-The Miners lived in Uniontown circa August 1935, when they visited Charles' parents in East Connellsville for a week, an event which made the gossip columns of the Connellsville Daily Courier.
-When the federal census was enumerated in 1940, Mabel at age 23 headed a household in Uniontown with their six-year-old son, but Charles' whereabouts are not yet known.
-Later, Charles lived in New Jersey circa 1958.
+The news of their wedding was reported in the Connellsville Daily Courier.
+The couple went on to produce one son, Charles William Miner.
+The Miners dwelled in Uniontown circa August 1935, when they visited Charles' parents in East Connellsville for a week, an event which made the gossip columns of the Connellsville Daily Courier.
+When the federal census was enumerated in 1940, Mabel at age 23 headed a household in Uniontown with their six-year-old son, but Charles' whereabouts at that time are not yet known.
+Later, Charles relocated to New Jersey and was there in 1958.
 He passed away in 1976, at age 63, and is buried beside his brother William -- but otherwise alone -- in the Union Dale #3 Cemetery on Pittsburgh's North Side.
-Son Charles William Miner (1934- ? ) wed Waltraud Marie Jurka, a native of Jagendork, Slovakia, and had two sons, Charles William Miner Jr. and Howard Acklin Miner.
-Circa 1981, Charles William and family made their home in Fayetteville, NC, and are mentioned in Luther Grimm's Grim and Grimm families book.
+Mabel's fate is not yet known.

 Son William Espy Miner (1919-1986) was born on June 1, 1919 and was named in part after an uncle.
 He was an optician, with his practice based in Pittsburgh circa 1959.
 He married Margaret Hightower ( ? -1971) on Dec.
 22, 1938, when he was age 19.
 The Miners went on to have three children -- Linda Virginia Pringle Johns, Josephine Kavanaugh Downs and William Clyde Miner.
 By 1941, the family had relocated to Birmingham, AL, and William is believed to have served in the U.S. Armed Forces during World War II.
 Later, they returned to their home region of Pittsburgh, residing at 160 Henderson Street and at 2520 Spring Garden Avenue on the North Side.
 William is remembered as being "hilarious" with a "crazy" sense of humor that runs in this branch of the family.
 Margaret passed away in Pittsburgh on April 21, 1971, with her obituary printed in the Pittsburgh Press.
 William survived her by 15 years.
 He died on March 6, 1986, at the age of 73, on Pittsburgh's North Side.
 Funeral services were held in the McDonald-Linn Funeral Home in Bellevue, with his obituary also published in the Press.
 He was buried between his wife and brother Charles in Union Dale #3 Cemetery on Pittsburgh's North Side, following a service led by Rev. Clayton Sheridan.
 Their grave markers were photographed by the founder of this website circa 1995.